 My medium of choice is polymer clay.
-Polymer is a miraculous material that can do just about anything.
-It is compatible with so many art products from across the mixed-media spectrum that the sky is the limit creatively speaking.
-Some of my favorite materials to work with on polymer include acrylic paint, ink, metal leaf, pastel, mica powder and resin.
+Polymer is a wonderful material that is compatible with so many art products from across the mixed-media spectrum that the sky is the limit creatively speaking.
 In addition, I often use leather and semi-precious gemstones in my finished work.

 I began my professional career as a computer engineer and worked in high-tech for 20 years.
-It was rewarding and I enjoyed it very much.
-Changing careers never entered my mind until I was laid off during the great recession.
-A world of possibilities opened up.
-Could I travel a completely different road?
-Could I turn my jewelry making hobby into a business?
-Could I make jewelry that was art?
+It was challenging, creative and I enjoyed it very much.
+When I was laid off during the Great Recession, I considered my options.
+I wanted to explore something completely different that had always fascinated me.
+And so I began my second career.

 Now I am working full-time as an artist and am selling my work at juried art fairs, in local galleries and on my website.
 I was thrilled to be included in the Museum of Boulder’s exhibit Drawing Parallels: Community Art and Artifacts from 2020.
 In addition, I am showing at Lincoln Gallery in Loveland, CO, R Gallery in Boulder, CO, and the Firehouse Art Center in Longmont, CO.

 I also sell my work at OpenStudios Pop! in Boulder, CO and at Ramble Marketplace in Boulder, CO.
 Ramble Marketplace is a non-profit that supports adults with intellectual and developmental disabilities (IDD) by providing affordable housing and employment opportunities.

 I am an active member of the East Boulder County Artists Association, OpenStudios Boulder, Mile High Polymer Clay Guild, International Polymer Clay Association and I am the current president of the Rocky Mountain Bead Society.